A small product studio that designs and builds agentic systems end-to-end, from discovery to production.

 That's a problem, because when something goes wrong the user can't tell whether the fault is in the model or in the context.
 They can't fix what they can't see.

 The instinct is to build a settings panel.
 Give users a page where they can view and edit everything the agent knows.
 But most people don't configure the tools they already have.
-A wall of editable context is just a different kind of black box, one where the lid is technically open but nobody looks inside.
+A wall of editable context is just a different kind of black box.
+Technically accessible, but most users won't touch it.

 The better approach is to expose context incrementally, through the experience itself.
 Small moments where the user sees what shaped a response and can adjust it.
 A suggestion that explains why it appeared.
 A correction that visibly updates what the agent will remember next time.
 Each of these is a feedback loop: the user changes the context, the output improves, and the improvement teaches the user what context actually does.

 That loop is where the leverage is.
 Not because it makes a single response better, but because it compounds.
 Each correction teaches the user something about how the system works.
 Each adjustment makes the next interaction more useful.
-Over time, the user stops prompting and starts shaping.
+Over time, the user learns to shape the agent rather than just prompt it.

 I run a memory vault connected to several agents through a git repo.
 It stores context, workflows, and instructions that load in a specific order.
 The feedback loop is tight: change the memory, see the difference.
 That's where the productivity gain lives.
-But this setup requires technical knowledge most people don't have.
-The underlying principle is simple.
-The access isn't.
+But most people can't set this up without technical knowledge.
+The idea is simple.
+Getting there isn't.

 Building that access is the real design challenge.
 Not a transparency dashboard, but dozens of small, well-placed moments where the user learns the mechanics by using them.
 Bits of context surfaced at the point where they matter.
 Edits that take effect immediately and visibly.
 The kind of exposure that doesn't require the user to understand the system first, because understanding is what accumulates through use.